shubataf2489/SEP10-Dreaming-CYOA-plan/README.md

-In this adventure you will choose what how you want to get you powers.
+In this adventure you will choose what how you want to get you powers in your dream.
 You can either choose to get a pill or get struck by lighting.
 Each of theses thing will give you a superpower and later on it will give choices on what you want ot do with your power.

+First you will be given a choose to either choose superpowers or eat a pill.
+Both opions will give you powers.

+ If you choose superpowers you will get hit by lightening and get superspeed Then with your power you will choose what you want to do with them.
+You can either save a grandma from getting it by a car or turn a blind eye and ignore her.
+After you make you chose it will show you the result of it and then you will wake up